shellspec/website/index.md

 ### 6. Modern reporting

-shellspec has modern reporting.
+ShellSpec has modern reporting.
 When a spec fails, it can be reported in various formats.

 #### progress formatter (default)